 UWF provides various types of leave which are dependent upon your employment type.
 Benefit eligible employees earn leave beginning their first day of employment at UWF.

-All UWF employees are required to attend Preventing Discrimination and Harassment training every two years.
-There are two classes: one for supervisory employees and one for non-supervisory employees.
-Please make arrangements with your supervisor to sign up and attend the next available class.
+All UWF employees are required to attend the "Harassment & Discrimination Prevention" professional development course every two years.
+Please make arrangements with your supervisor to sign up and attend the next available class, now offered via eLearning.

 All University Work Force positions serve a one year probationary period known as the Position Orientation Year.
 This probationary period allows you time to adjust to the your new position and environment and allows your supervisor time to assess your ability to satisfactorily perform the functions of the position.
 Please make sure you review your job description.
 Your supervisor can provide you with a copy or you may access it through the Employment/Position Management app in MyUWF.
 All University Work Force employees should be evaluated at the end of the Position Orientation Year.